 Habitat– Moist to mesic woods and forests, and along wetlands and watercourses, up to 5000’.

 Range-Western North America, and Eastern Asia; primarily west of the Cascades in our region, as well as ne Oregon, nw California, ne Idaho, and nw Montana.

 Reproductive timing– Flowers bloom March to May, and berries ripen beginning in May.

 Eaten by-There are a variety of Lepidoptera which utilize this plant as a larval host, including the geometrid moths Ectropis crepuscularia, Sabulodes aegrotata, and Selenia alciphearia, the Noctuids Aseptis binotata, Cerastis enigmatica and Pseudorthodes irrorata, the Thyatrids Habrosyne scripta and Pseudothyatira cymatophoroides, and the Tortricid Argyrotaenia citrana.
-This is in addition to the many insects and hummingbirds which nectar at its flowers, the birds and mammals which depend upon its berries, and the grouse, pigeons, grosbeaks, thrushes, waxwings and sparrows which like to nibble the tender new shoots.
+This is in addition to the many insects and hummingbirds which nectar at its flowers, the birds and mammals (especially the Pacific Jumping Mouse, which is strongly associated with this species) that depend upon its berries, and the grouse, pigeons, grosbeaks, thrushes, waxwings and sparrows which like to nibble the tender new shoots.
 And deer and rabbits eat the leaves.

 Etymology of names– Rubus is the Latin word for blackberry/bramble.
 The specific epithet spectabilis means showy/spectacular in Latin, a reference to the showy clusters of flowers.